Special lines on contact manifolds: Divisors of non-standard lines

 and thus the pure dimension of $\ccB_x$ is $n-1$ and $\ccB_x$ is a union of irreducible components of $\ccH_x$.
-Moreover $\dim B = 2n$.
-Since each component of $H_x$ is a locus of a component of $\ccH_x$, it follows that $B_x$ is also a union of irreducible components of $H_x$. \end{prf}
+Moreover, $\dim B = 2n$.
+Since each component of $H_x$ is a locus swept by a component of $\ccH_x$, it follows that $B_x$ is also a union of irreducible components of $H_x$. \end{prf}

+To prove Theorem~\ref{thm_dimension_of_the_space_of_special_lines} we must show that $B$ is covered by linear subspaces of dimension $n$.
+We jump up and down to get this result.
+By construction, we start knowing that $B$ is covered by lines, that is linear subspaces of dimension $1$.
+First we jump up and claim that $B$ is covered by $\PP^k$'s for some $k\ge 2$.
+Then we fall down and argue that $k=2$.
+Finally, we jump again and show that there is a lot of those planes, enough to fill in $\PP^n$.